Alex0424/AI/ai.md

 - Generates new data that is similar to data it was trained on
 - Understands distribution of data and how likely a given example is
 - Predict next word in a sequence

-## Generative AI

-Generative AI
-- subset of Deep Learning
-- Is Natural Language Image, Audio
-- Not a Number, Descrit, Class probability
-  - That is calculated by the formula `y = f(x)`

-Generative AI uses very larga data from multiple sources across the internet to build a foundation Language Model (Also called Foundation Model)
-- Pathwats Language Model (PaLM)
-  - PaLM API simplifies monitoring deployment and training LLM
-- Language Model for Dialogue applications (LaMDA)
-- GPT

-What is Generative AI:
-- generates new content based on what it has learned from existing content.
-- GenAI uses the statistical model to predict the expected response might be.

-### Prompt

-Is input that users sends into the GenAI
-- quality of input determines the quality output

-### Input & Output

-Image
-- Text
-- Image
-- Video

-Text (Input)
-- Text (output)
-  - Translation
-  - Summarization
-  - Question Answering
-  - Grammar Correction
-- Image (output)
-  - Image generation
-  - Video Generation
-- Audio (output)
-  - Text-To-Speach
-- Decisions (output)
-  - Play Games

-ML(DL(Generative AI))

 ## Vortex AI